ashira104/Lusternia-Packages/General Use (by Ashira)/README.md

  - Grimkeep
    - GRIMHELP for a pop-up with commands.
    - Will assist in killing denizens of Grimkeep
- - Manifestation Following
-   - MANI ON/OFF for activation/deactivation.
-   - Will follow manifestations when activated.
-   - Will pick up sands that manifestations drop.
  - Numpad Keybidnings
    - Install only, no activation needed.
    - General directional keys on the numpad with zero as the SCENT command.